 I’ve always known from the start, this little blog wasn’t going to have mass appeal.
 I still have an identity crisis ’til this very day.
 Am I a mommy blog?
 A blog about chronic illness, wellnesss?
 A faith blog?
 Why would a mommy want to read about a chronic illness?
 Why would a chronic illness sufferer care about motherhood?
 So it goes… I’m still unclear, my friends.

-Ever since I began writing in this blog, I check my life more.
+But ever since I began writing in this blog, I check my life more.
 I check my heart, my motivations.
 If I am going to pour out thoughts on humility, trusting God, and loving others… I know I have to be living those very words I write.
-If I am going to remind you to be courageous, then I want to hold tightly to that at 2am when I am feeling overwhelmed by life.
+If I am going to remind you to be courageous, then I want to hold tightly to that at 2am.

 And when I miss the mark and am in desperate need of God’s grace, I feel the need to say that to you, too.